FichteFoll/dotfiles/README.md

 as I use them on Arch Linux.
 Feel free to use them however you like.

-The files are managed with *stow*, the GNU software package installation manager.
+The files are primaritly managed with *stow*, the GNU software package installation manager.
 See [here][stow-guide] for an introduction.

 [stow-guide]: http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html

-A convenience shell script
-to install all packages at once is also included: `install-all`.
+A custom installation script,
+which is a wrapper around *stow* and does additional special operations, is included: `install`.
+Currently, this is mostly needed because of Sublime Text.
 Packages are installed into `$HOME`.
-All further arguments to it are forwarded directly to `stow` (e.g. `-R` to "restow").
+See the source code for details.

+**Note**: Considered WIP but works.